Vozf/full-slide-image-analysis/README.md

 $ sudo python setup.py install
 ```

-or if you want to install it for current user:
+or if you want to install it locally:

 ```
 $ python setup.py install --user